Introduction

 • Height Drift Compensation: Tackles state estimation drifts that can create mapping artifacts, ensuring more accurate terrain representation.

-• Visibility Cleanup and Artifact Removal: Raycasting methods and an exclusion zone feature are designed to remove virtual artifacts and correctly interpret overhanging obstacles, preventing misidentification as walls.
+• Visibility Cleanup and Artifact Removal: Raycasting methods and an exclusion zone feature are designed to remove virtual artifacts and correctly interpret overhanging obstacles.

 • Learning-based Traversability Filter: Assesses terrain traversability using local geometry, improving path planning and navigation.

-• Multi-Modal Elevation Map (MEM) Framework: Allows seamless integration of diverse data like geometry, semantics, and RGB information, enhancing multi-modal robotic perception.
+• Multi-Modal Elevation Map (MEM) Framework: Allows seamless integration of diverse data like geometry, semantics, and RGB information.

 • GPU-Enhanced Efficiency: Facilitates rapid processing of large data structures, crucial for real-time applications.